AdobeDocs/audience-manager.en/help/using/c-integration/media-data-integration/media-data-integration.md

 # Media Data Integration{#media-data-integration}

 You can capture data from media campaigns using pixel calls to Audience Manager (often called pixeling the creative) or by ingesting log files.
+Read the articles in this section to understand the process.

 <!--